6 tips for mindful eating at Christmas

 Indulging in festive treats while you watch TV or a Christmas movie is pretty common.
 However, we all know how easy it is to find that our food has magically vanished before we know it.

 Where possible, try and get the most out of these foods by eating them free of distractions and really concentrating on how they taste.
-Not only do we tend to eat less this way, more importantly we also get to truly savour the food, helping us feel more satisfied.
+Not only do we tend to eat less this way, but more importantly we also get to truly savour the food, helping us feel more satisfied.

 If you've been making changes recently to live a healthier lifestyle, it can be common to feel anxious about celebrations ‘ruining’ all your hard work.
 People may be tempted to skip meals if they know they are potentially eating more later, or plan to ‘detox’ the following week.

-Try to avoid these patterns of thinking and over-restricting, and remember that holiday eating is a small part of our overall food intake.
+Try to avoid these patterns of thinking and over-restricting and remember that holiday eating is a small part of our overall food intake.
 If you skip meals during the day, arriving at an event hungry makes it much harder to feel in control.
 And if you do find you overeat at a meal, try not to let this lead to further overeating later on.

-6. It’s not all about the food
+10. It’s not all about the food

 While food traditions and connections around food are such an important part of our lives, they aren’t the only things that can bring us joy over Christmas.
 Food and drink can be an easy option, but there is more to celebrating together on at holidays than just the food.